ericsherlock/bash_scripts/README.md

 --> Diagnose script : Uses linux built-ins to print out system information.
 Can print information for: BIOS, CPU, Hard Drive, Firewall, GPU, Interface, Memory, Motherboard, OS, User.

---> GBInfo : Get Browser Information is a script that when run will copy all browser files that may contain snesative information into a specific directory.

 --> System Backup : This script is used to backup files to a particular remote hard drive.

 --> VPN/SSH Connection : This script uses OpenVPN and SSH/SFTP to securely and easily tunnel into a different computer.

---> Math Game: Simple point based math game where the player answers addition, subtraction, multiplication, division, and mod operator questions that get more difficult the more points you earn.

 --> Deterministic Finite Automaton : This is an implementation of a DFA using python

---> Simple TCP/UDP network : This is a simple implementation of a TCP and UDP network written in C